-- A proposed project cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Applicants cannot submit more than one application for the Organization Project Grant category.
+- A proposed project cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Only one application per organization may be submitted to the Organization Project Grant category.
 An applicant cannot apply to both an OPG and a NAACT- OPG.
-This does not apply to fiscal sponsors who are submitting applications on behalf of different fiscally sponsored projects. - Applicants cannot receive funding for two consecutive grant cycles in the OPG category. - Organizations can request no more than 50 percent of their three-year average annual operating budget (determined by Revenue Less In-Kind minus Non-operating Revenue in the SFAC Data Arts Report). - Any previously-awarded OPG grants must be completed and closed out before applying for any additional grants in the OPG category. - The awarding of funds does not imply that the Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
-It is the responsibility of the applicant to secure a venue, appropriate insurance and any required permits for public presentations or workshops. - OPG does not fund arts education classes. - Grant funds may not pay for: - 1.
-Projects that will not culminate in a public art presentation in San Francisco or do not otherwise include significant public participation. - 2.
-Projects aimed primarily at organizational development (see SFAC's Cultural Equity Initiatives grants).
+This does not apply to fiscal sponsors who are submitting applications on behalf of different fiscally sponsored projects. - Applicants cannot receive funding for two consecutive grant cycles in the OPG category.
+All of our grantees are required to sit out for one year after each grant cycle.
+In addition, they are required to close out a grant before reapplying. - The awarding of funds does not imply that the Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
+It is the responsibility of the applicant to secure a venue, appropriate insurance and any required permits for public presentations. - OPG does not fund arts education classes or workshops.